About

 • NSW Therapeutic Advisory Group (NSW TAG)

-• Northern Territory Health Drug and Therapeutics Committee
+• Northern Territory Health Medicines and Therapeutics Committee (NTMTC)

 • Queensland Health Medicines Advisory Committee (QHMAC)